 If the idea of emotion recognition captivates your imagination and you’d like to learn more about peripheral analytics, you’ll get a lot out of the Master of Science in Data Analytics (MSDA) degree program at Alliant International University.
 The MSDA program is focused on growing your skills in data science through technology and quantitative analysis; statistical modeling; critical thinking; and deep analysis, forecasting, and operational problem solving.

-Available both on our San Diego campus and fully online, the MSDA data analytics course San Diego program teaches you valuable skills through real-world applications, and ensures that you’re fully prepared to work as a professional within organizations as the mind that can master the machine.
+Available both on our San Diego campus and fully online, the MSDA data analytics course or the IST degree program teaches you valuable skills through real-world applications, and ensures that you’re fully prepared to work as a professional within organizations as the mind that can master the machine.